 Know Your Customer

-Organizations with PII data on EU citizens have been tasked with bringing their workflows up-to-speed in order to align internal practices with the new General Data Protection Regulations (GDPR) coming into force.
-Large organizations, in particular, need to ensure that the handling and dissemination of customer data follows a workflow that protects the security of individual’s information.
-Before an organization can address individual’s GDPR requests, case handlers and frontline staff need to ensure that the customer they’re communicating with is, in fact, who they say they are.
+Organisations with PII data on EU citizens have been tasked with bringing their workflows up-to-speed in order to align internal practices with the new General Data Protection Regulations (GDPR) coming into force.
+Large organisations, in particular, need to ensure that the handling and dissemination of customer data follows a workflow that protects the security of individual’s information.
+Before an organisation can address individual’s GDPR requests, case handlers and frontline staff need to ensure that the customer they’re communicating with is, in fact, who they say they are.
 The need for identity verification is a critical prerequisite in the fulfilment of GDPR-relevant requests.

 Civica's Case Management Platform is specifically designed to manage and report on cases originating from GDPR related requests, such as:

 - Subject Access Requests

 - Disclosure Requests